benjaminion/upgrading-ethereum-book/src/book.md

 The justification status of the last four epochs is stored in an array of bits in the state.
 After shifting the bits along by one at the outset of the routine, the justification status of the current epoch is stored in element 0, the previous in element 1, and so on.

-Note that the `total_active_balance` is the current epoch's total balance, so it may not be strictly correct for caluculating the supermajority for the previous epoch.
+Note that the `total_active_balance` is the current epoch's total balance, so it may not be strictly correct for calculating the supermajority for the previous epoch.
 However, the rate at which the validator set can change between epochs is [tightly constrained](/part3/config/configuration#min_per_epoch_churn_limit), so this is not a significant issue.

 ##### Finalisation